Questions to Ask an Atheist provides you with 100 questions to ask an atheist.

 - Some atheists categorically state that there is no God, and all atheists, by definition, believe it.
 And yet, this assertion is logically indefensible.
 A person would have to be omniscient and omnipresent to be able to say from his own pool of knowledge that there is no God.
 Only someone who is capable of being in all places at the same time – with a perfect knowledge of all that is in the universe – can make such a statement based on the facts.
 To put it another way, a person would have to be God in order to say there is no God.

 Questions are better than answers when dealing with difficult and deceived people.
-So, a good question to ask is, “The library of Congress has more than 70 million books most of which are were written by scholars and experts in their field of academics.
+So, a good question to ask is, “The Library of Congress has more than 70 million books most of which are were written by scholars and experts in their field of academics.
 What percentage of that information do you think you have in your mind?
 Whatever there is you can follow-up with, “Do you think that God may exist outside of your knowledge and experience?”
 It’s a rhetorical question but wait for his answer.
-Then you can ask, “If I could show you that it is more rationale to believe in God than in no God would you be willing to look at the evidence?
-If he says “No” then you can gently point out that it is his will not his intellect that is the problem.
+Then you can ask, “If I could show you that it is more rational to believe in God than in no God would you be willing to look at the evidence?
+If he says “No” then you can gently point out that it is his will, not his intellect that is the problem.

 Another common excuse atheists use it the question of evil.
 “If God is good and all-powerful, why is there is so much evil in the world?”
 Many atheists like to use this but it does not work.